 The policy is provided to all staff (including temporary staff and volunteers) at induction, alongside our Staff Code of Conduct.
-The Safeguarding induction will cover online safety, role of DSL, Keeping Children Safe in Education Part 1 and Annexe B, pupil behaviour policy (including bullying) safeguarding response for those children who go missing from education, staff code of conduct (including whistleblowing and social media).
+The safeguarding induction will cover online safety, the role of the DSL, Keeping Children Safe in Education Part 1 and Annexe B, pupil behaviour policy (including bullying) safeguarding response for those children who go missing from education, staff code of conduct (including whistleblowing and social media)

-In addition, all staff are provided with at least Part one of Keeping Children Safe in Education 2022 and Annexe B and are required to sign to indicate that they have read and understood it.
-The Designated Lead can support all staff in understanding their responsibilities and implementing it in their practice.
+In addition, all staff are provided with at least Part One of Keeping Children Safe in Education 2023 and Annexe B and are required to sign to indicate that they have read and understood it.
+Annexe B contains important additional information about specific forms of abuse and safeguarding issues.
+Schools and college leaders and those staff who work directly with children should read Annexe B.

+The Designated Safeguarding Lead is able to support all staff in understanding their responsibilities and implementing it in their practice.